Kronuz/pyScss/docs/back-matter.rst

 when using a file filter.
 These files are in the ``from-ruby/`` and ``from-sassc/`` subdirectories.

-Additionally, test files in the ``xfail/`` subdirectory are assumed to fail.
-Other than these cases, the directory names are arbitrary.
+Other than the borrowed tests, the directory names are arbitrary.

 License and copyright